-For membership levels and more information, please contact our Programme Funding and Philanthropy Researcher, Katie Hughes, on email@example.com to learn more.
+For membership levels and more information, please contact our Head of Special Events and Philanthropy, Zoë Elliott, on email@example.com to learn more.
 We also have a Leadership Circle in Geneva, made up of inspiring and talented women who support our work through events in Geneva.

 Diana Saghi Kawkabani

 Diana Saghi Kawkabani, a previous Trustee for Women for Women International (UK) and Inaugural Chair of the Geneva Leadership Circle, has been involved in Women for Women International for 10 years, helping to set up the UK office, and serving on Gala committees.

 Diana has previously worked for International Planned Parenthood Federation in Beirut, Lebanon but during the civil war in Lebanon, she moved to San Francisco, California, where she worked organising Investment Conferences for Investment and Brokerage Companies.
 Diana moved to Bahrain in 1983, where she worked for Radio Bahrain as news editor and newsreader.

 Stephanie is a production and business development executive with expertise working at the intersection of advertising, entertainment and technology.

 She’s an expert in both finance and content strategy, having started her career in 1997 working in film and television development at Walt Disney Studios in Los Angeles and then moving on to WPP - GroupM, where she was Senior Partner, Finance and Business Development for GroupM Entertainment and worked to successfully build out the business strategy and finance side of the branded content offerings for three of the largest global media buying agencies.